Get educated, prepare for a difficult conversation and persevere.

 Be supportive, loving, caring and ready to help with the healing process and the lifestyle change.
 Be open and honest in communications and try to reserve judgement as much as possible.
 Also, most importantly, keep an open mind to learning new things about addiction / substance use disorders and leave all your previously gained knowledge at the door!

-The Recovery Centre in Cape Town
+The Recovery Centre in Johannesburg

 Our specialist led Post Traumatic Stress Disorder recovery centre operates by learning about your different goals and enabling you develop the perfect techniques to move forward.